SharePoint Online outage on

 Statuspal.io

-With its centralized status dashboard, Statuspal lets you easily share real-time updates with your team and customers.
+With its centralized status dashboard, Statuspal lets you easily share real-time updates.
+This can be with your team and customers.
 Statuspal also allows you to proactively communicate incidents and maintenance automatically.
 Plus, it comes with built-in monitoring.

-On top of that, Statuspal lets you showcase your application’s historical SLAs and uptime metrics.
+Statuspal also lets you showcase your application’s historical SLAs and uptime metrics.
 Statuspal tracks and notifies you about any real-time issues with these services.
-Various design tools are included, from domain customization to style changes, to help you customize your status page.
+Various design tools are included.
+This ranges from domain customization to style changes.

-With a user-friendly interface for incident reporting and multi-language support, Statuspal is designed to be user-friendly.
+Statuspal is designed to be user-friendly.
+It has a simple interface for incident reporting and multi-language support.
 They also offer private status pages.
 Paid plans are available, but they offer a 14-day free trial too.

 Clients: ChartMogul, Decathlon, Roche.